vanzasetia/social-proof-section/README.md

 ### Prerequisite
 - If you find bug, typo, issue or anything like that, then continue.
 If not, well just [skip to the next section](#author).
 - You need to have [Node.js](https://nodejs.org/en/) installed on your machine.
-To check that you have Node.js, try to run this command:
+To check that you have Node.js, try to run this command on your terminal:
 ```
 node --version
 ```